Congratulations — you managed to get an interview for a position at your dream company. But don’t start celebrating just yet.

 1. Dress the Part

 An impeccable appearance will boost your confidence, according to Wendy Green, corporate coach and author of “50 Things You Can Do Today to Boost Your Confidence.”
 Prepare your interview attire days in advance.

 Also, make sure your outfit is dry cleaned and ready to wear.
 Dress in a manner that is appropriate for the role for which you are interviewing, ensure that your hair is tidy and clean your fingernails.
 Keep jewelry, visible tattoos and piercings to a minimum.

 What type of person is the company seeking?
 What skills should that person have?
 Assess existing staff and the corporate culture by doing your research about the company and the role you’re seeking before the interview.
 Doing this will help you come up with questions to ask during the job interview.
 Lots of free job-hunting apps have great background information for you to use.

 3. Prepare Insightful Interview Questions

-It’s important to prepare questions to ask at an interview.
-Your questions reflect your interest and knowledge.
-But, “you should also not ask questions that can be easily researched,” said Dr. Heather Rothbauer-Wanish, owner of Feather Communications, which provides professional writing services and training to businesses and individuals.
+Prepare questions to ask your interviewer; they’ll reflect your interest and knowledge.
+But “you should also not ask questions that can be easily researched,” said Dr. Heather Rothbauer-Wanish, owner of Feather Communications, which provides professional writing services and training to businesses and individuals.
 “For example, asking about the organizational mission statement is not a good idea if that information is clearly posted on the company website.”